 All is not lost to office zombies!
 Here are my ideas to re-engage:

 - Hire the right people overseas.
 Even within an overseas market, there is always a wide candidate pool variance.
 If your company values high energy staff or a connection to your mission or customer focus, then search for that match in international hires too.

 Often executives of growing companies assume that global offices and employees are all from the same home culture.
 Few international employees will speak up when they feel that internal culture clash for fear of losing their jobs.
-Instead, disengagement sets in.
-Instead of accepting zombie employees as an inevitable byproduct of company growth and success, it?s time to use knowledge and communications to engage and inspire throughout your organization.
+Disengagement sets in.
+Instead of accepting zombie employees as an inevitable byproduct of company growth and success, it’s time to use knowledge and communications to engage and inspire throughout your organization.

 Onward and upward,

 For more information about growing and supporting your international company, join the International Trade Tribe: